 - You can go online and vote any time Barclays is considering changing the terms of the card, such as APR and other fees.

 - You get access to the company's profit and loss statement for this card, so you can be an informed voter.

 Creative perk: Barclaycard Ring® Mastercard® members share in the profits.
 Barclays will pay you a portion of the company's profits.
 You can use those "dividends" yourself or donate them to charity through a program called GIVEBACK™ and GIVEBACK™ CHARITY.
 It's perhaps the most creative rewards program on the market.

 We like the GIVEBACK™ program for its creativity however, the red tape could put a damper in its luster.
 The company promises to make the calculation simple and transparent, but it also says it can discontinue the program at any time.
 Finally, your account needs to be in good standing to earn the rewards.

-The 8.25% APR is also not guaranteed, or fixed.
-It's a variable rate, which means it can go up or down depending on the interest rates set by the Federal Reserve, which have already started to increase in 2016.
-Federal interest rates are low right now, so fair warning, this APR will likely go up.
+The 14.24% Variable APR is also not guaranteed; since it's a variable rate, it can go up or down depending on the interest rates set by the Federal Reserve.
+Federal interest rates are still fairly low but they have been creeping up so, fair warning, this APR will likely go up.

 We like this card for you, if:

 - You are leery of using credit cards – Its dedication to transparency may put you at ease.

 - You don't rely on credit spending to save for travel or gifting – You want to avoid "the trap" of spending more than you normally would to get particular rewards.